SamarthPansare/dotfiles/README.md

   - `init.lua`: Main configuration file for Neovim.
   - `lua/plugins.lua`: Plugin manager configuration using Lazy.nvim.
   - Plugin-specific configurations in `lua/plugins`.

 ---

-## QT5ct Settings
-The `qt5ct` directory contains theme and style settings for Qt applications to ensure a consistent look and feel across the desktop.

-- [QT5ct Configuration README](./qt5ct/README.md): Describes how to apply the settings.

----